Why do I get a “socket error” message?

 To remove this notice:

 Also, you may have an older version of the test cached in your browser.
-Clearing your cache and Speakeasy cookies should make the license expiration notice disappear.
+Clearing your cache and MegaPath cookies should make the license expiration notice disappear.

-How do ad blocks and firewalls impact the test?
+How does security software and firewalls impact the test?

-Your most recent speed test results are saved in Results History when tested on desktop or tablet.
-If you do not see a saved history, please make sure that cookies are enabled in your browser settings.
+Your most recent speed test results are saved in your Results History when tested on desktop or tablet.